gasparka/pyha/docs/intro.rst

     - Tools to simplify verification

 Long term goal is to implement more DSP blocks, especially by using GNURadio blocks as models.
-In the end it may be possible to turn GNURadio flow-graphs into FPGA designs, assuming we have matching FPGA blocks available.
+In future it may be possible to turn GNURadio flow-graphs into FPGA designs, assuming we have matching FPGA blocks available.

 .. _VHDL fixed point library: https://github.com/FPHDL/fphdl